TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

 There's currently a bug when a user copy pastes a single line starting with a hex word, e.g. '01ff NIP'.
 Will be fixed in next update.
 It's due to allowing a space-bar after a TXID etc (hex word) and ignoring everything after it.
-Also, the Δ is **wrong** for a whole line of Crypto codes, HASH160 etc (as can be seen in the below example).

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.8.png)